 PG&E, SCE, and SDG&E are authorized to establish one-way balancing accounts regarding the development, implementation, and operation of the program, along with incentives paid under the program.
+These balancing accounts may also be used to track other costs that are specifically authorized to be incurred in this decision, such as for CPP and DR program changes.
 The balancing accounts shall be effective as of the date of this decision.
 These three electric IOUs shall file Tier 1 Advice Letters within 5 days of the issuance of this decision establishing the new one-way balancing accounts.